RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/_index.md

 Before you enable LDAP in Redis Enterprise, you need:

-1. The LDAP groups that correspond to the levels of access you wish to authorize.
-Each LDAP group will be mapped to a Redis Enterprise access control role.

-1. A Redis Enterprise access control role for each LDAP group.
-Before you enable LDAP, you need to set up [role-based access controls]({{<relref "rs/security/access-control">}}) (RBAC).

 1. The following LDAP details:

     - Server URI, including host, port, and protocol details.